strongloop/strongloop.com2/_posts/2019-12-18-loopback-2019-review.md

 The Toronto Cloud Integration Meetup group held a [Meetup in Toronto](https://strongloop.com/strongblog/watch-meetup-quickly-build-apis-with-loopback/) in February with the topic "Quickly Build APIs with Existing Services and Data Using LoopBack!”
 Janny Hou explained what LoopBack is, what you can do with it, and the rationale behind the rewrite of the framework.
 Biniam Admikew demonstrated how how easy it is to expose REST API from your database with just a few steps.
 Jamil Spain provided an additional demo while also taking care of capturing the meetup on video.
 Check out the details and video [here](https://strongloop.com/strongblog/watch-meetup-quickly-build-apis-with-loopback/).

-- LoopBack QuickLab - Code@THINK. https://www.ibm.com/events/think/code/, NodeConf.eu and will be at Node+JSInteractive.
+- LoopBack QuickLab - [Code@THINK](https://www.ibm.com/events/think/code/), NodeConf.eu and Node+JSInteractive.

 - [HackerJS Meetup](https://strongloop.com/strongblog/hackerjs-meetup-may-8/) in California.
 Raymond Feng shared his cotent from DEVELOPER WEEK 2019 with this meetup group.